Quitch/AI-Personalities/README.md

 ### Platoon

-- Fewer armies
+- Fewer armies.
-- More units in armies
+- More units in armies.

 ### Raider